StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 **Fixes**

-* Fixed order notes, atum order notes and media endpoints on the full export.
+* Fixed order notes, atum order notes, and media endpoints on the full export.
 * Fixed translations categories for SC dropdown when WPML is active.
 * Fixed wrong field in query for categories dropdown
 * Fixed warning when adding a new purchase order in some cases.